-Windows 10 is great and I must admit that I am a big fan of Microsoft’s latest operating system, but just like all things new, it is not very keen on letting us run older software and games, even though we most likely love them.
-However, there are some things that you can do in order to make sure that you can still run your favorite old games and programs on Windows 10 and I am here to help you achieve just that.
-And trust me, it’s a lot easier than you might first believe it is.
+However, there are some things that you can do in order to make sure that you can still run your favorite old games and programs on Windows 10 and I am here to help you achieve that.
+And trust me, it’s a lot easier than you might first believe it is!

-So let’s not waste any time and let’s find out below how to make older games and programs run on Windows 10!
+So today, we’re going to check out a complete guide on how to make older games and programs run flawlessly on Windows 10.

 In order to do so, just right click the shortcut in the list of applications or right click the executable in its folder and select “Run as administrator”.
 It’s simple and it usually gets the work done!